inhumantsar/bashextras/README.md

 ## Thanks

+gitprompt code was written by Shawn O. Pearce <spearce@spearce.org>

-There are a whole host of people who contributed to this indirectly, usually via blog posts, but I never kept track of them.
+There are a whole host of other people who contributed to this indirectly, usually via blog posts, but I never kept track of them.
 If you recognize a bit of a code or know of the originator of an idea that's used here, please let me know.